Here’s the Deal

 an excellent browser on manjaro , not slow, not laggy and unlike FF doesn't phone home.
 See More

 As Chrome is based on Chromium they overlap in supported features.
 Chromium syncs between devices, automatically updates, has great built-in developer tools, installs extensions without a restart, includes a combined text bar for entering URLs and searching and has excellent HTML5 compatibility just like Chrome.
 See More

-Unlike chrome, Chromium misses proprietary multimedia codecs per default.
+Unlike Chrome, Chromium misses proprietary multimedia codecs per default.
 There might be some ways over ffmpeg and co but it is still a gray zone.
-Also by enabling, it also removes one of the core features of Chromium of being open source software See More
+Also by enabling, it removes one of the core features of Chromium of being open source software.
+See More

 Chrome is unable to hardware accelerate HTML5 video correctly which makes playing 4k video on laptops a poor experience filled with lag.
 Though there is a workaround for YouTube in that a plugin can be installed to force Flash playback instead of HTML5, which plays smoothly and has no HW acceleration issues.
 There's another plugin (h264ify) that will force to use the h.264 codec video if available instead of the VP9 one which is the resource hog.
 See More